wicklanm/SIEM-Lab-using-ElasticSearch-and-Kibana/README.md

 ### Next Steps

-With osTicket running, the next step in the MyDFIR 30-Day SOC Challenge is **Day 25: Integrating osTicket with Elastic/Kibana**, where you'll:
+With osTicket running, the next step to integrate osTicket with Elastic/Kibana**, where you'll:
 - Generate an **API key** inside osTicket
 - Configure an **Elastic webhook connector** to automatically create tickets from SIEM alerts
 - Test end-to-end ticket creation from a brute-force detection rule